General Packing

 6. Tracking Small Parts - When taking apart items to be moved, such as tables, securely tape screws and other small parts securely to the underside of the item.
 You'll always know where to look and save time putting things back together.

-7. Save Space - Use towels, pillows and t-shirts you're packing as extra padding around fragile items.
-It will save room in your boxes.
+7. Save Space - Use towels, pillows, and old clothing that you seldom wear as extra padding around fragile items.
+It will save room in your boxes and leave room in your suit case for everyday clothes.

 8. Criss-cross Tape - Tape boxes along the seams where the flaps meet together.
 Then tape perpendicularly at the center of the first tape, forming a cross.